jpmorganchase/onyx-ssi-sdk/src/services/common/schemas/README.md

 When defining a new schema, the `$schema` property needs to be specified so the defined schema can be validated.

-To use a new schema in a VC, define a schema as a JSON file and add to the [definitions](src/services/common/schemas/definitions) folder
+To use a new schema in a VC, define a schema as a JSON file and add to the [definitions](src/services/common/schemas/definitions) folder.

 Two helper functions are provided to retrieve the schema as a `JSONSchema` object.
 * `getSchemaRemote` can be used for remotely hosted schemas.
 Specify the remote location to retrieve the schema as a `JsonSchema` object.